vesko-vujovic/vesko-vujovic.github.io/content/posts/spark-union-function.md

 However, when using union, it's crucial to be aware of potential **pitfalls that can break your Spark job**.

 One common issue arises when the DataFrames being unioned have different column orderings or data types.
 If you attempt to union such DataFrames and then cast the resulting DataFrame to a Dataset, your job may fail with cryptic errors.
 This can be frustrating and time-consuming to debug, especially if you have a large dataset.
-Feedback loop can be long.
+The Feedback loop can be long.

 ## Example: